 The Strid and Strid Woods

 What an epic place.
-A part of the River Wharfe that is the reason why the river is classed as being one of the most deadly in the UK, this place is NOT to be messed with.
+The Strid is a part of the River Wharfe that is the reason why it is classed as being one of the most deadly in the UK, This place is NOT to be messed with.
 But it IS a place that you HAVE to see!

 The Strid at Bolton Abbey is a must see when visiting!

-The short stretch of the River Wharfe is a furiously bubbling cauldron of water, where the entire mass of the river is forced into a narrow channel, resulting in coursing rapids, the full depth of which is not known for sure.
+The Strid, is a short stretch of the River Wharfe which is a furiously bubbling cauldron of water, raging deep in the middle of Strid Woods on the Bolton Abbey Estate.
+The reason why the Strid looks so fierce is because the entire mass of the river is forced into a narrow channel, resulting in coursing rapids, the full depth of which is not known for sure DESPITE what you might see on You Tube!

-What is known for sure is that this is a deadly stretch of river, that has claimed lives in the past and should under no circumstances be messed with!
+What is known for sure is that the Bolton Abbey Strid is a deadly stretch of river, that has claimed lives in the past and should under no circumstances be messed with!

-What you should do though is go and see it, because it is a sight to behold and one of the most famous parts of the Bolton Abbey Estate.
+What you SHOULD do though is walk to go and see it, because it is a sight to behold and one of the most famous parts of the Bolton Abbey Estate.
 Just don’t get too close…. ok?!

 How to walk to the Strid